priyankamk/TicTacToe-Game/README.md

 Tic tac toe is a solid game to show front-end capabilities in the browser and Js practice.

 ## Stretch Goals
+- Dont display the game board before clicking Let's play button

 - When the user wins, show text that the player won the game.

-- Have an AI randomly select the position for O, in any empty tile that X has not already selected.

-- Make the gameboard and page as a whole colorful and eye-catching.
+- Make the gameboard and page as a whole colorful.

 ## Difficulties